 GLOBAL MARKETS-Dollar gains, oil slips as markets focus on Mideast

-The dollar gained, helped by better-than-expected data in the U.S. non-manufacturing sector, and oil prices retreated on Tuesday as investors awaited developments in the U.S.-Iranian stand-off in the Middle East.
+The dollar gained, helped by better-than-expected data in the U.S. non-manufacturing sector, and oil prices retreated on Tuesday as investors anxiously scanned developments in the U.S.-Iranian stand-off in the Middle East.

-Gold prices inched higher after earlier backing off an almost seven-year high on Monday, when risk-adverse investors drove demand, while stocks in Europe and on Wall Street were little changed.
-A U.S. drone strike in Baghdad on Friday killed Iranian military commander Qassem Soleimani, widely seen as Iran's second-most powerful figure.
-Tehran threatened retaliation.
+Gold prices inched higher after backing off an almost seven-year high on Monday, when risk-adverse investors drove demand.
+Stocks in Europe and on Wall Street traded mostly little changed, with an upward tilt.
+A U.S. drone strike in Baghdad on Friday killed Iranian military commander Qassem Soleimani, widely seen as Iran's second-most powerful figure, in a slaying that threatens to spark regional conflict.

+Tehran has vowed retaliation and French President Emmanuel Macron urged Iran to avoid any actions that could worsen Mideast tensions.
+Germany called for a joint European response to Iran's decision to scrap limits imposed on its nuclear enrichment program.
+MSCI's gauge of stocks across the globe %, while the pan-European STOXX 600 index rose 0.25%.

-Oil prices fell more than 1%, surrendering some of the gains of recent days as investors reconsidered the likelihood of immediate supply disruptions in the Middle East.
-Brent crude was down $1.21 at $67.70 a barrel.
-U.S. West Texas Intermediate crude fell 83 cents to $62.44 a barrel.
+Oil prices fell almost 1%, surrendering some of the gains of recent days as investors weighed the likelihood of immediate supply disruptions in the Middle East.
+Brent crude fell 64 cents to settle at $68.27 a barrel.
+U.S. West Texas Intermediate crude settled down 57 cents at $62.70 a barrel.

 Euro zone government bond yields edged up from three-week lows and yields on U.S. Treasuries were little changed.
 Germany's benchmark Bund yield was little changed at around -0.28%, having risen from more than three-week lows on Monday at -0.31%.
 But it remained below last week's seven-month highs amid euphoria over the year-end stock rally.